-On the Compensation tab, you can enter information about Paygroups, Pay Classification, Standard Regular Rate, Commission%, Salary, Accrued Sick Hours, Accrual Rate, and more.
+On the Compensation tab, you can enter information about Paygroups, Pay Classification, Standard Regular Rate, Commission%, Salary, accrued Sick Available, the accrual Rate, and more.
 You can also enter information about Other Authorized Deductions, Deduction for Prescribed Zone, Labour-Sponsored Funds, and Additional Tax to Withhold to include the appropriate information when preparing the T4 electronic file.